Roasted acorn squash is a delicious and simple Fall side dish. It’s made of acorn squash and a sprinkling of spices.

 - Once you slice the acorn squash in half, using a metal spoon, scoop out all of the seeds and membrane from each of the acorn squash halves.

-- You can bake the acorn squash halves and stuff it with a delicious filling.
+- You can bake the acorn squash halves and stuff them with a delicious filling.
 Or you can lay the squash down, flat-side down, and slice into 1-2 inch slices for roasting.

 - You don’t need to peel acorn squash before cutting or preparing it.
-Then, simply roast how I explained above or on the recipe box.
+Then, simply roast as I explained below or in the recipe box.

 How to cook acorn squash